 - an employee of the the Regional Transportation Authority, the Chicago Transit Authority, Metra, or Pace; or

-- a person or entity (such as a vendor) doing business an entity under the jurisdiction of the OEIG.
+- a person or entity (such as a vendor) doing business with an entity under the jurisdiction of the OEIG.

 Anyone who files a complaint should have a reasonable belief that the allegation being reported is true.
 In addition, anyone filing a complaint must provide sufficient detail concerning the allegation in order for an investigation to be initiated.